 This suitcase is one of the only options we looked at that has a TSA-approved lock, and it was the smoothest rolling bag of all the ones we tested.
 On top of its maneuverability, it’s got fantastic internal organization; however, it’s so expensive that we can’t actually recommend it.
 If you’re interested in buying this Tumi suitcase, you should know we were impressed with it overall, but it did show some wear from our abrasion test, and it was by far the heaviest one we tried, weighing in at 11.6 pounds.

 The Samsonite Bartlett wasn’t a very good suitcase in our experience.
 It got a slight dent in its frame when we dropped it down the stairs, the soda we spilled on it left a stain and the handle was annoyingly flimsy.
-If you’re looking for a cheap suitcase, we think you’ll be happier with our budget pick.

 The wheels on this American Tourister suitcase were tiny and got stuck on basically every crack we tried to roll it over.
 On top of its poor maneuverability, the soda we spilled on it left a stain, and it had the loosest handle of all the suitcases we tried.